magumbo/nelson-brochure/exampleSite/content/_index.md

     description: 'Make sure guests have a seamless experience from booking to checking out.
 Troubleshooting made easy with intuitive design. '
     image: images/features-01.png
-  - subtitle: Nelson UI
+  - subtitle: Nelson App
-    title: Inventory Easily
+    title: Property management made easy
-    description: From the simplest of interactions to those that use Excel-gradeing formulas, ProtoPie can handle them all.
-Make mind-blowing of New interactions everyday without ever having to write any new code.
+    description: What take multiple clicks in an old-school property management system is done in a heartbeat in Nelson's web app.
+The system is plugged into the physical property and can manage the workflow remotely
     image: images/features-02.png
 testimonials:
   enable: true